Breeding for drought stress tolerance: Osmotic adjustment

 When a plant is exposed to water deficit, it may accumulate a variety of osmotically active compounds such as amino acids and sugars, resulting in a lowering of the osmotic potential.
 Examples of amino acids that may be up-regulated are proline and glycine betaine.
 This is termed osmotic adjustment and enables the plant to take up water, maintain turgor and survive longer.

 Cell membrane stability

 The ability to survive dehydration is influenced by a cell's ability to survive at reduced water content.
 This can be considered complementary to OA because both traits will help maintain leaf growth (or prevent leaf death) during water deficit.
 Crop varieties differ in dehydration tolerance and an important factor for such differences is the capacity of the cell membrane to prevent electrolyte leakage at decreasing water content, or “cell membrane stability (CMS)”.
 The maintenance of membrane function is assumed to mean that cell activity is also maintained.
 Measurements of CMS have been used in different crops and are known to be correlated with yields under high temperature and possibly under dehydration stress.

+Chlorophyll fluorescence

+Chlorophyll fluorescence has been used as a non-destructive physiological trait for screening drought responses in crop plants.
+Drought can reduce photosynthetic performance through stomatal closure, reduced carbon assimilation, and impaired photosystem II activity.
+Fluorescence-derived parameters, including $F_v/F_m$ and the effective quantum yield of photosystem II, can help detect changes in photochemical efficiency before visible symptoms of stress become apparent.